Last updated: January 5, 2024

 Whether talking about his grandmother’s stroke in “Whenever Life Hits,” or something he’s learning in his journey with Christ, as in “New Meaning,” A.J.’s lyrics are transparent.

-One of his most recent songs “Fractured Lens,” written during finals week his senior year of college, reflects on his journey from the guilt and shame he experienced when he was “impulsively doing things just to benefit his own sake,” to the freedom he has experienced since meeting Jesus at age 20 and being baptized.
+One of his most recent songs, “Fractured Lens,” written during the finals week his senior year of college, reflects on his journey from the guilt and shame he experienced when he was “impulsively doing things just to benefit his own sake,” to the freedom he has experienced since meeting Jesus at age 20 and being baptized.